sgoadhouse/msox3000/README.md

 python script.
 Use your favorite web search engine to find out more details.

-Even better, dcps is now on PyPi, so you can simply use the following and the required depedancies should get installed for you:
+Even better, msox3000 will eventually be on PyPi.
+Once it is there, you can simply use the following and the required depedancies should get installed for you:

 ```
-pip install dcps
+pip install msox3000
 ```

 ## Requirements